varun6299/Bank-Loan-Approval-Prediction/README.md

 - Highest accuracy calculated for tuned decision tree on test i.e 81%.

 #### STACKING TECHNIQUES -
-- Models were clubbed together to create super models using voting and stacking classiier.
+- Models were clubbed together to create super models using voting and stacking classifier.
 - No improvement in performance.
 - Best overall score on test - 80%